Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 \end{example}

-We will say that two arrow marked vertex states are {\em equivalent} if we can obtain one from the other by reversing the direction of pairs of arrows with the label.
+We will say that two arrow marked vertex states are {\em equivalent} if we can obtain one from the other by reversing the direction of both arrows in the pair.
 Figure~\ref{Fig:dualityjoins} illustrates this in the case of splits.
-We refer to the arrowed states on the left of Figure~\ref{Fig:dualityjoins}, with the arrows pointing in opposite directions, as \emph{flat} arrowed states, and the arrowed states on the right of Figure~\ref{Fig:dualityjoins}, with the arrows pointing in the same direction, as \emph{twisted} arrowed states.
-Furthermore, we say that two arrow marked graph states $\vec{s}$ and $\vs$ of $F$ are {\em equivalent} if for each vertex of $F$, the arrow marked vertex states of $\vec{s}$ and $\vs$ at that vertex are equivalent when thought of in terms of arrow presentations.
+We refer to the arrow marked vertex states on the left of Figure~\ref{Fig:dualityjoins}, with the arrows pointing in opposite directions, as \emph{flat} arrowed marked vertex states, and the arrow marked vertex states on the right of Figure~\ref{Fig:dualityjoins}, with the arrows pointing in the same direction, as \emph{twisted} arrow marked vertex states.
+Note that these types of states are defined with respect to the embedding of the arrow marked vertex states.
+Furthermore, we say that two arrow marked graph states $\vec{s}$ and $\vs$ of $F$ are {\em equivalent} if, for each vertex of $F$, the arrow marked vertex states of $\vec{s}$ and $\vs$ at that vertex are equivalent when thought of in terms of arrow presentations.

-\begin{lemma} If $F$ is a 4-regular embedded graph and $\vec{s}$ and $\vs$ are two equivalent arrow marked graph states of $F$, then $F_{\vec{s}}=F_{\vs}$ as embedded graphs. \end{lemma} \begin{proof} We need to show that the arising arrow presentations, $F_{\vec{s}}$ and $F_{\vs}$ are equivalent, that is, $F_{\vs}$ can be obtained from $F_{\vec{s}}$ by reversing the direction of some of the pairs of arrows of the same colour and by homeomorphism of the cycles.
-To do this, it is enough to show that the arrow marked graph state $\vs$ can be obtained from $\vec{s}$ by reversing the direction of some of the pairs of arrows of the same colour and by homeomorphism of the cycles.
+\begin{lemma} If $F$ is a $4$-regular embedded graph and $\vec{s}$ and $\vs$ are two equivalent arrow marked graph states of $F$, then $F_{\vec{s}}=F_{\vs}$ as embedded graphs. \end{lemma} \begin{proof} We need to show that the arrow presentations, $F_{\vec{s}}$ and $F_{\vs}$ are equivalent, that is, $F_{\vs}$ can be obtained from $F_{\vec{s}}$ by reversing the direction of some of the pairs of arrows with the same labels and by homeomorphism of the cycles.
+To do this, it is enough to show that the arrow marked graph state $\vs$ can be obtained from $\vec{s}$ by reversing the direction of some of the pairs of arrows with the same labels and by homeomorphism of the cycles.
 The fact that this is indeed the case is easily verified by checking the defining relations of equivalent arrow marked graph and vertex states. \end{proof}

-We note that the converse of the above lemma is false as non-equivalent arrow marked graph states may result in equivalent cycle family graphs.
+We note that the converse of the above lemma is false as non-equivalent arrow marked graph states may give rise to equivalent cycle family graphs.

-\begin{corollary} There are at most $6^{v(F)}$ distinct cycle family graphs of a 4-regular embedded graph $F$. \end{corollary}
+\begin{proposition} There are at most $6^{v(F)}$ distinct cycle family graphs of a $4$-regular embedded graph $F$. \end{proposition}

 At certain points in this paper we will be particularly interested \emph{duality states}.
-These are arrowed states which arise by restricting all of the vertex states to splits with flat arrows.
+These are arrow marked graph states which arise by restricting all of the vertex states to splits with flat arrows.
 In particular, Tait graphs arise from special duality states, as follows.